Panic attacks or panic disorder in Reading, London, Oxford, Wallingford or Thame? The answer is at hand.

 I’m sorry to tell you that panic attacks never come from ‘nowhere’.
 They’re always, in my experience, the result of a level of anxiety which has been suppressed and repressed.

 They don’t come from ‘nowhere’, they’re a venting of anxiety which has built and built and built over time.
 Many people are simply unaware of quite how anxious they are.
+Learning to block emotions can be a vital survival strategy.
+However, it can never last forever.
 If you’d like to read more about anxiety then click here.

 If you’d like to know why YOU are anxious then that’s another story with a thousand different, possible answers.
-We’ll be sure to find that out in order that we can put it right.
+We’ll be sure to find that out in order that we can put it right, together.